pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2017-04-18-Stop-ranting-you-moron.md

 This guy actually cares about giving explanations about why the problem exists in the first place.
 Again whether it is correct or not, is just his and readers' opinion.
-He also goes ahead and gives a solution to the problem (which actually works no matter how absurd it might sound):
+He also goes ahead and gives a solution to the problem (which actually works no matter how absurd it might sound to a guy who orgasms on _Object Oriented Programming_ and claims how it has helped him to be the "Greatest coder" which placed foot on earth):

 > In other words, the only way to do good, efficient, and system-level and portable C++ ends up to limit yourself to all the things that are